marcobarilari/bidsme_examples/example1/README.md

 must be merged in one file.

 This step can be easily replaced by any custom script and/or pipeline.
-The only advantage is some `bids` and `bidscoin` specific checks and recording identification.
+The only advantage is some `bids` and `bidsme` specific checks and recording identification.

 ### <a name="run_bids"></a>Bidsification step